Preparing your home for sale

 The photos (and video) used to market your property need to be representative when buyers view your property.
 We don't want them to be disappointed having already decided they like it online.
 So it will mean a big effort and not a little inconvenience keeping every room looking super tidy each time the agent brings people to view your home.

-Talking of viewings, let the estate agent take the viewing.
-Prospective buyers might feel uncomfortable with the homeowner hovering over them, so give them the space to talk freely and without feeling like they need to walk on eggshells with you there.
-A good estate agent knows exactly what to say, when, and will help the buyer consider everything they really need to.
+A good estate agent knows exactly what to say, and when, and will help the buyer consider everything they need to.
 Especially if the agent has viewed other properties with these people and knows their likes & dislikes, what they really want, (and even what they don't yet know they want!), what they may be prepared to overlook and how much imagination they have!
 Sometimes people need help to see a property as their potential home.